 I realize that this time of year it makes much more sense to be cooking things with pumpkin and apples, but I just have to share this Skinny Baja Fish Taco recipe with you.

-I just never get sick of fresh, bright flavors and I’ll be damned if I let the Portland weather get me down!
+I just never get sick of fresh, bright flavors and I’ll be darned if I let the Portland weather get me down!

 You’ll never guess that these tacos are low in calories, because they are BIG on flavor.
 The mango fruit salsa adds a wonderful sweet-and-spicy flavor to the tacos and pairs wonderfully with the smokiness of the fish.
 If you can’t find fresh mango, feel free to use the canned/jarred variety (rinse off the syrup!) or grab a bag from the freezer aisle.
 I used fresh mango here which I love because I get to use my handy mango tool that I just love so much!